-There are various situations which should be taken into consideration before deciding the split.
-Some key considerations are elucidated below :-
+Various situations should be taken into consideration before deciding on the split.
+Some key considerations are elucidated below:-

-It’s a long term commitment which could steer your corporate strategy.
+It’s a long-term commitment that could steer your corporate strategy.
 That said, hiring a co-founder you have just met is also a decision one should reconsider seriously.

 The examples stated in the previous sections of the article, it is not wise to go for a 50-50 split.
 Firstly equal stakes will entail difficulty in decision making.
-Often the founders could be at loggerheads and coming to a conclusion would be tough.
+Often the founders could be at loggerheads and concluding would be tough.

 In a situation where co-founders have equal stakes, business decisions are not easy to take without landing in a deadlock.
 Bottomline – Equity split should depend largely on value creation.

-Differences of opinion can crop up any time.
-Sometimes co founders decide to part ways over differences in roadmaps they wish to take.
+Differences of opinion can crop up at any time.
+Sometimes co-founders decide to part ways over differences in roadmaps they wish to take.

 Hence vesting restrictions is essential to make sure that the person doesn’t keep his equity stakes by serving for a short time.
 A restricted stock purchase agreement is the right way to ensure this.

 Make sure you have a minimum cap on the year of service your co-founder needs to fulfill.